A stability bound on the $T$-linear resistivity of conventional metals

 The data presented here were computed using a two-dimensional square lattice with periodic boundary conditions and linear sizes $L \leq 20$ and a three-dimensional cubic lattice with $L \leq 14$.
 We present results for the case in which $t_{ij}$ contains nearest-neighbor hopping $t$ and next-nearest-neighbor hopping $t' = -0.3t$ (2D) or $t' = -0.2t$ (3D).
-In 2D we have fixed the chemical potential such that the average density is $n(T=0.25t)=0.8$.
-In 3D we have fixed the average density to one electron per site, $n=1$, at all $T$.
+In 2D we have fixed the chemical potential such that the average density is $n(T=0.25t)=0.8$. \footnote{Above the CDW transition, the density varies weakly with temperature.
+In the CDW phase, the density approaches $n=1$; see Fig.~3 of Ref.~\cite{Esterlis:2019}.} In 3D we have fixed the average density to one electron per site, $n=1$, at all $T$.
 In the non-interacting limit, $E_F \approx 1.8 t$ (2D) and $E_F \approx 3.1 t$ (3D).
-We have verified that none of the results are qualitatively sensitive to the particular choice of parameters.
+We have verified that none of the results are qualitatively sensitive to the particular choice of parameters or model details.
+In Appendix~\ref{app:additionaldata}, we report additional data demonstrating the insensitivity of our results to varying electron density or including explicit phonon anharmonicity.

 The main observable of interest is the conductivity, $\sigma(\omega)$, which refers here just to its real part.
 For a given static phonon configuration $X$, this is computed as (here $\hbar = 1$):